mihrab34/Blog-app/README.md

 # Blog App

-# Introduction

-This is a Blog App project built with Ruby on Rails in accordance with [Microverse](https://www.microverse.org/) requirements.
+This is a Blog webApp project built with Ruby on Rails in accordance with [Microverse](https://www.microverse.org/) requirements.
 You can also check out [the odin project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/ruby-on-rails-ruby-on-rails) for more information.

 **Blog Image**